Be honest, you were waiting for the parmesan sauce recipe, right? 😃

 Procedure

-The procedure is very simple: just prepare a classic béchamel sauce to which you add grated parmesan, (or another preferred grating cheese).
+The procedure is very simple: just prepare a classic béchamel sauce to which grated parmesan (or preferred grating cheese) is added.

 The quantities I have indicated in the ingredient list are for one bowl, or a couple of small appetizer bowls.

-Melt the butter in a small pot (or use oil) and add the flour.
+Melt the butter in a saucepan (or use oil) and add the flour.

-Cook on low heat, stirring with the spoon.
+Cook over low heat, stirring with the spoon.

-When the roux turns amber, start pouring in the milk (already warm or at room temperature, not cold).
+When the roux turns amber, start adding the milk (already warm or at room temperature, not cold).

-Pour the milk gradually, mix well before adding more milk.
+Add the milk little by little, stirring well before adding more milk.

-You can flavor it with a dash of nutmeg or a pinch of pepper, or you can serve it plain.
+It can be flavored with a grating of nutmeg or seasoned with a pinch of pepper, or it can simply be served plain.

-As mentioned, I used this Parmesan sauce as a side for crispy cappelletti, but it’s great for accompanying many different appetizers, like polenta balls, or vegetable balls.
-It can also be used as a pasta dressing, or to enrich a meat second course, such as stuffed turkey roast. 😊
+As mentioned before, I used this parmesan sauce as an accompaniment for crispy cappelletti, but it’s great for accompanying many different appetizers, such as polenta balls, or vegetable balls.
+It can also be used as a pasta condiment or to enrich a meat main dish, such as stuffed turkey roast. 😊

 As you know, this blog of mine is dedicated to low-sodium cooking.
-I usually add in this note at the end of recipes a salt-free tip to enhance flavor without salt.
+Usually, I add in this note at the end of the recipes a salt-free tip to season without salt.

-Since it’s the Less Salt More Health week, i.e., the World Salt Awareness Week, and since this recipe does not include additional salt – meaning that salt is not really expected in this recipe – I want to take the opportunity to do a little deep dive on the topic.
+Since we are in the week of Less Salt More Health, which is the World Salt Awareness Week, and since this recipe does not require added salt – that is, salt is not provided in this recipe – I want to take this opportunity to delve a bit deeper into the topic.

-The reason why this is a recipe that does not require added salt is that it is a naturally tasty recipe due to the presence of parmesan (which is usually half the weight of the milk in the various recipes I consulted).
-Because all cheeses, especially aged cheeses, contain salt, when preparing this recipe of mine I tried to minimize the amount of parmesan to minimize the salt content compared to more commonly spread parmesan sauces.
-While seeking a good compromise in taste.
+The reason why this is a recipe that does not require added salt is that it is flavorful in itself due to the presence of parmesan (which, usually, in the various recipes I consulted, is half the weight of the milk).
+Since all cheeses, especially aged cheeses, contain salt, I tried to minimize the amount of parmesan to reduce the salt intake compared to more commonly spread parmesan sauces while still seeking a good taste compromise.

-By checking the labels, I verified that the amount of salt contained varies in different types of parmesan, grana, or other hard grating cheeses.
+Checking the labels, I found that the amount of salt contained varies among different types of parmesan, grana, or other hard grating cheeses.

-(Clarification: as you know, there are consortia for the protection of Parmigiano Reggiano and Grana Padano that, indeed, protect the brands and the PDO denomination, but there are also hard cheeses – obviously excluding any fraudulent imitation – that do not fall into the protected category but are still excellent Italian products.)
+(Clarification: as you know, there are consortia for the protection of Parmigiano Reggiano and Grana Padano that protect the trademarks and the PDO designation, but there are also hard cheeses – obviously excluding any fraudulent imitation – that do not fall under the protected category but are still excellent Italian products.)

-I consulted the nutritional values of some cheese chunks I bought and the salt content per 100 g of product varies as follows:
+I checked the nutritional values of some cheese chunks I bought, and the salt content per 100 g of product varies as follows:

 – Grana (over 16 months): salt 1.5 g

-– Hard cheese of another brand (aged 9 or 10 months, or aging not indicated on the label): salt 1.5 / 1.4 g.
+– Hard cheese from another brand (aged 9 months or 10 months, or aging not indicated on the label): salt 1.5 – 1.4 g.

-In addition to this note about salt in cheeses, I want to specify that parmesan, Grana Padano, and other hard cheeses, contain less salt than other cheeses.
-Also, for the same type of cheese but from a different brand, I found different values (so: always keep an eye on labels).
+To complete this note regarding salt in cheeses, I would like to specify that parmesan, Grana Padano, and other hard cheeses contain less salt than other cheeses.
+Moreover, for the same type of cheese but from a different brand, I found different values (so: always check labels).

 For example (salt per 100 g of cheese):